 \subsubsection{Scaling Study Across the Stability Boundary}

 \textbf{Objective and Methodology.} To stress-test RNVI beyond a single operating point, we smoothly vary the system across the marginal regime.
-We introduce a global scaling factor and consider $A_\theta=\theta A$, while keeping $(\bar A,B,\bar B,\sigma)$ fixed.
-This radial scaling moves the eigenvalues of $A$ with respect to the unit circle: $\theta<1$ pushes them inward (more stable), $\theta=1$ recovers the near-marginal instance, and $\theta>1$ moves the dynamics beyond the boundary.
-For each $\theta$ we run RNVI over a decreasing grid of regularization parameters $\tau \in[0.5,\,10^{-5}]$ and report the tightest \emph{certified bounds} on $\rho^*$ obtained across the grid.
+We introduce a global scaling factor $\theta\in[0.95,1.10]$ and consider $A_\theta=\theta A$, while keeping $(\bar A,B,\bar B,\sigma)$ fixed.
+This radial scaling moves the eigenvalues of $A$ with respect to the unit circle: $\theta<1$ pushes them inward, $\theta=1$ recovers the near-marginal instance, and $\theta>1$ moves the dynamics beyond the boundary.
+For each $\theta$, we run RNVI over a decreasing grid $\tau \in[0.5,\,10^{-5}]$ and report the tightest \emph{certified bounds} for $\rho^*$.